 There are many parts to an IDE exercise and they are each meant for a different part of the student experience.
 View the screenshot below of an IDE exercise on Campus and see how the different parts of the finished exercise map to what you build in Teach.

-Title: The exercise title will be available just above the exercise's context block and should clearing convey the objective of the exercise.
+Title: The exercise title will be available just above the exercise's context block and should clearly convey the objective of the exercise.

 Instructions: The instructions for the exercise are located underneath the context section.
 Ensure that you do not have portions of the instructions in the context, as this requires students to go back-and-forth between the two sections.
 Instructions should be short, but should also require students to think about how to approach the problem.

 Hint: Students ask for this when they need help with an answer.
 Students must click "Show Hint" or use Ctrl + H to receive this information.
 Hints should get students 50% of the way to the answer.
 Note: Many instructors confuse hints with SCT feedback messages, which are returned following an incorrect submission.
 SCT feedback messages are generated when a student submits an incorrect solution.

 Sample code: The sample code appears as files in the IDE window on the right-hand-side of an exercise.
 This is where the student will fill in the code and then submit.
 The solution submitted from the script window is called the "student submission."
 The sample code is written as YAML key-value pairs, where each key corresponds to the name of a file, and the values are objects that specify the contents of the file.

 Solution code: This is the expected solution and is used to check the student submission.
 The solution code is specified as YAML key-value pairs, where each key corresponds to the path of a file in the solution, and the values are objects that specify the contents of the file, and whether or not the file should be open when the exercise is initialized.